The Money Saving Tips

-After implementing all of the money saving tips on this list, we managed to eke away at the ‘debt’.
+After implementing the money saving tips on this list, we managed to eke away at the debt.

-Still, I remember the day I got a small pay-rise.
+But something else helped: One day I got a small pay-rise at work.
 All of a sudden I had extra money that wasn’t accounted for!

 Maybe a promotion, maybe a side-business.

-Half of this website is dedicated to starting a home business to escape the rat race, so I have loads of good material to get you started.
+I also write about starting a home business, so I have loads of posts to help get you started.

-If you found these tips useful, please help me by pinning an image below.
+If you found these tips helpful, please help me by pinning an image below.
 Thank you.